Pomax/js-schema-tools/README.md

 `equals(o1, o2, strict = true)`

-# Dev
+# Dev / working on this code

-If you want to work on this with me, drop me a line.
+If you want to work on this with me, drop me a line!

 ## Running tests